habisl/unity-based-game-the-pilgrimaze/README.md

 ### How to play

-Download this repo and execute the The_Pilgrimage_Beta.exe
+Download all files and execute the The_Pilgrimage_Beta.exe